 Three factors profoundly affect the quality of our breathing

 A breath pattern goes far beyond what can be captured by a simple summary statistic such as respiration rate.
-It is defined by how we breathe over time, with parameters such as inhalation time, depth, retention, smoothness, exhalation time, and time between breaths.
-Recent studies have found that the patterns we employ, both consciously and unconsciously, can make a serious difference.
-For example, this research analyzed a range of studies which found that yogic breathing, when properly practiced, has a significant positive impact on conditions such as depression, anxiety, insomnia, and stress related illnesses including post traumatic stress disorder.
-In this specific example, a practice called Sudarshan Kriya Yoga was evaluated, which is composed of at least four distinct breathing techniques, effectively translating into four different breath patterns.
+It is defined by how we breathe over time, with parameters such as inhalation time, depth, retention, smoothness, exhalation time, and holding time between breaths.
+Recent studies have found that the patterns we employ, both consciously and unconsciously, can have a significant impact on our physiology and mental wellness.
+For example, this research analyzed a range of studies which found that certain rhythmic breathing patterns, when properly practiced, have significant effects on conditions such as depression, anxiety, insomnia, and stress related illnesses including post traumatic stress disorder.
+In this specific example, a rhythmic breathing technique was evaluated which is composed of at least four distinct breathing patterns.
 As another example, this study considered the effects of rhythmic breathing and found positive effects on immune function.
-The lesson here is that valuable health data hides within our breath pattern, not just in averaged measures like respiration rate, and that we can choose to use and practice patterns which can favorably affect our health.
+The lesson here is that our breath pattern can present a valuable opportunity to positively impact our health when we choose to practice and consciously employ specific types of intentional patterns.

 A strong connection between posture and breath has been emphasized by numerous traditions for thousands of years, including Yoga Pranayama.
 The basic idea is that good posture facilitates good breathing.
 This idea is now supported by a number of recent studies and research.
 For example, this research paper found a significant relationship between a particular seated posture and the quality of pulmonary function.
 These researchers found that in slumped sitting, spirometric measurements of forced vital capacity, forced expiratory volume, and peak expiratory flow were all significantly decreased compared to a normal upright seated posture.
 One explanation is that posture affects the distribution of weight of visceral organs on the diaphragm, which affects its mobility when breathing.
 Slumped sitting in particular can have an impeding effect on diaphragm mobility.
 This research found that posture does in fact directly affect diaphragmatic movement.